hidden treasures of Drake Bay, Costa Rica with Tracie "The Bug Lady" .

 Oedipina alleni and Oedipina pacificensis, are know as worm salamanders.
 Why they are called worm salamanders

 is strikingly obvious when looking at one.
 With their very narrow

 build, long tail, tiny legs and feet, these salamanders resemble

 earthworms at first glance.
 They will also quickly squirm for cover

 like little worms when startled.

-these exceptional creatures on the Night Tour is always a very lucky
+creatures on the Night Tour is always a very lucky

 encounter.
 They spend most of their lives on the forest floor